haldron/python-projects/README.md

-# pythonlearning
+# python-projects repository
-Collection of code files used for learning python and django
+Collection of projects and online course files in Python